 Using Social Media to Decrease Expenses

-10) Social Recruiting – Recruiting can cost a lot of money.
-Why not use social media to outreach directly to your target future employees via Instagram or another, similar site?
+Recruiting can cost a lot of money, which begs the question: Why not use social media to outreach directly to your target future employees via Instagram or another, similar site?
 If they are not fit for the job, they may Pay It Forward and help spread the news for you, inviting more supporters to your cause.
 Once again, the site that attracts the most jobseekers is LinkedIn, but don’t forget about Twitter, as it can amass quite a few followers and get a good conversation about your brand started.

 One data point concerning recruiting via social media: It was through LinkedIn that the United Way of Orange County found and contacted me!

-There is no one single definitive social media strategy for nonprofits because of these various potential objectives, but I wanted to point out that if you are only looking to utilize Facebook in a narrow way, your organization really is missing out on the enormous potential that social media can bring to your organization, including more fringe social channels, such as Pinterest.
+There is no one single definitive social media strategy for not-for-profit organizations because of these various potential objectives, but I wanted to point out that if you are only looking to utilize Facebook or Google in a narrow way, your organization really is missing out on the enormous potential that social media and online content can bring to your organization, including more fringe social channels, such as Pinterest.

 How is your nonprofit organization utilizing social media?
-Any other objectives to add to the above list or advice on social media strategy for nonprofits?
+Any other objectives to add to the above list or advice on social media efforts for similar organizations?